SachsKaylee/react-formilicious/README.md

 ## Contributing

 Always welcome!
-After cloning the repository make sure to run `bootstrap.cmd`(Windows only, feel free to open a PR with a SH file 😃) get you up and running.
+After cloning the repository make sure to run `bootstrap.cmd`(Windows only, feel free to open a PR with a SH file 😃) to get you up and running.
 `watch-all.cmd` builds and watches all packages.